 If you’re looking for a refreshing dish to serve for your summer picnics, look no further than this easy fruit salad recipe.
-The mint and agave dressing really sends it over the top.
+The mint and agave dressing really sends it over the top, plus it is pretty, quick and easy.

-With the arrival of summer and everything that comes with it (picnics, warm weather, pool days,) one thing I always crave is fresh fruit!
-It’s such a refreshing snack for any time of the day.
+With the arrival of summer and everything that comes with it (picnics, warm weather, pool days,) one thing I always crave is fresh fruit.
+It’s such a refreshing snack for any time of the day and the kids love it.

 What is agave nectar?
 Agave nectar is a blend of several species of agave, including Agave tequilana and Agave salmiana.
 Blue agave syrup contains 56% fructose as a sugar providing sweetening properties.
 Yes, it is also seen in some tequilas.